Oliver Twist (2007 TV series): Plot summary

 Monks meanwhile visits Brownlow, who addresses him as Edward and is revealed to be his grandfather, feigning sympathy for the missing Oliver.
 He soon returns to Mudfog in order to obtain proof of Oliver's identity from Bumble and the Widow Corney - a locket.
 Nancy has come to care for Oliver and regrets her part in bringing him back.
 She overhears a conversation between Monks and Fagin in which the former orders to latter to kill Oliver, or he himself will do it.
 Nancy meets with Brownlow and Rose to warn them of Monks and Fagin, keeping Sikes out of it due to her love for him.
 Rose believes Nancy, but Brownlow does not - he believes that Oliver is a criminal.
 Dodger was sent by Fagin to spy on Nancy and reports to Fagin that she has peached.
 However, Sikes overhears this and brutally murders Nancy.

 Sikes later goes to Fagin's den to abduct Oliver, intending to use him to convince the authorities that he (Sikes) did not kill Nancy.
 Brownlow brings the police to Fagin's den in hopes of finding Oliver.
 When they do not find him, they begin to question Fagin, who they suspect has killed Oliver.
 Fagin confirms that Monks was the one who wanted Oliver dead and that Sikes has taken him.
 The police remain unconvinced and arrest Fagin.
 Sikes brings Oliver into a wooded area but suddenly starts being haunted by Nancy's ghost and decides to run back to London.

-Meanwhile, Monks arrives back at Brownlow's house, where Brownlow and Rose reveal that they have discovered his true intentions to try and kill Oliver.
-He reveals that he had been to Mudfog and gives them Oliver's mother's locket - this reveals that Agnes was indeed Oliver's mother.
-Brownlow disowns Monks and has him sent to the West Indies, deciding that Oliver deserves the money left by Monks' father.
+Meanwhile, Monks arrives back at Brownlow's house, where Brownlow and Rose reveal that they have discovered that he had been to Mudfog, and that his true intentions were to try and kill Oliver.
+When Monks is searched, Oliver's mother's locket and a document are discovered on his person, revealing that Agnes was indeed Oliver's mother.
+Brownlow disowns Monks and has him sent to the West Indies, deciding that Oliver should inherit all the money left by his and Monks' father.
 Dodger visits Fagin in prison - Fagin asks him to bring Oliver to vouch for him in front of the magistrate.

 On arriving back to London, Sikes is chased by a mob into the sewers of London.
 He still continues to be haunted by Nancy so decides to hang himself.
 Oliver who has managed to escape from Sikes is asked by Dodger to help Fagin, but Oliver refuses and returns home to Brownlow and Rose.
 Fagin is sentenced to death by hanging.
 Dodger finds Bullseye, Sikes' dog and walks away with him into the streets of London, showing signs of becoming like Sikes.
 Oliver and his new family light candles for Agnes and Nancy in a church.
 Oliver is last seen celebrating Christmas with his new family.